renerocksai/renerocksai.github.io/_posts/2021-01-16-why-bullets.md

 classes: wide
 ---

-I created my favorite alternative to Powerpoint, a presentation software that satisfies my specific requirements, and even introduces an innovative feature dubbed **_"multiplayer presentations_**.
+I created my favorite alternative to Powerpoint, a presentation software that satisfies my specific requirements, and even introduces an innovative feature dubbed **_"multiplayer presentations_**".

-To better understand my motivation of ditching Powerpoint, I'll share some of the grievances I have with it before telling you all about this project.
+To better understand my motivation for ditching Powerpoint, I'll share some of the grievances I have with it before telling you all about this project.

 _"This is probably going to be a rant..."_